codepod-io/user-study/README.md

 CodePod.
 Then, when you are ready, please evaluate CodePod with the following questionaires.

+tl;dr

+There are 4 questions, each with a table.
+Your task is to complete the 4 tables.
+For each question, it's best if you could also provide some comments related to it, such as how you come up with the numbers, how do you like or dislike the features, any suggestions, etc.

 ### Q1: Scalability

 Please estimate how many code blocks